leonp/thisdaysportion/_drafts/2021-07-03-advertising-nicely.md

 Indeed, there was perhaps a “golden age” of display advertising, where ads directly appealed to the aspirations of a wealthy post-war generation.
 This is the <cite>Mad Men</cite> era, which wage stagnation and increased media and environmental literacy put paid to.
 In my 80s childhood, you’d often hear the (incorrect) claim that “the adverts are better than the programmes”, as a yuppie couple performed [a dismal courtship while drinking lots of instant coffee](https://www.youtube.com/watch?v=Oqz6bHIV_tU).

+{% include figure.html url="rolls.jpg" alt="A 1959 advert for a Rolls Royce." caption="A classic advert from 1959 – image, caption, headline and lots of copy." %}

 You do, of course, still see these types of ads – Nespresso and George Clooney spring to mind, but they feel quaint and ineffective.
 Nespresso pods are very bad for the environment and the company is worse than Apple for locking you into their product.
 Nespresso is suing Espresso for using a Clooney lookalike to flog their own proprietary pod.
 We can see all the gruesome stage machinery behind the shots of George Clooney twinkling at the camera.

 ## Display ads don’t work online